madphysicist/scikit-guess/doc/appendices/reei/supplement.rst

    the paper appears to be generated for values of :math:`n_p - 1` rather than :math:`n_p`.
 The overall point being made holds regardless, of course.

+.. [errata-reei-15] The original figure shows the "exact" :math:`\theta` line slightly elevated above the "exact" :math:`\Phi` line, so as not to obscure the portion of :math:`\Phi` where they match.
+I have chosen instead to match the lines but make the dotted line thicker, so it is not completely obscured.

 .. include:: /link-defs.rst